Fula API

 List Buckets

 Returns a list of all buckets owned by the authenticated user.
+Each user has isolated bucket namespaces, so you will only see your own buckets.

 Endpoint